Fred Travalena: Career

 In 1993, Travalena hosted the game show Baby Races, which aired on the Family Channel for 26 episodes from September 12, 1993 to March 6, 1994.

 Between 1998 and 2000, he voiced Julius Caesar (with a voice that was an impression of Frank Sinatra), William Clark, Marc Antony (both with an impression of Dean Martin), President Gerald Ford and many others on the Kids' WB's animated series Histeria!.

 He appeared at casino theaters in Las Vegas, Reno, and Atlantic City, as well as performing arts theaters, cruise ships, and private "in-concert" performances.
 He took part in a U.S.O. tour to entertain troops overseas, and was honored in 2004 by Club Italia with a Merit Achievement Award for his contributions to society.
 Also in 2004, he appeared on Bananas Comedy.
-He played radio DJ "Madman Mancuso" in The Buddy Holly Story.

 On February 3, 2005, he received a star on the Hollywood Walk of Fame at 7018 Hollywood Blvd.